 Work Hardening/Work Conditioning

 WSI does not differentiate between Work Hardening (WH) and Work Conditioning (WC) services.
 The treating therapy facility must obtain prior authorization from the UR department for all WH/WC services by submitting the Work Hardening or Conditioning Program Request (C59b) form.
-A therapist should be aware that approval for WH/WC does not include the following:
+A therapist should be aware that approval for WH/WC does not include:

 - Evaluation and Management (E/M) services